Digitalist-Open-Cloud/backstage-plugin-harbor-backend/README.md

 ## Contributing

-Everyone is welcome to contribute to this repository.
-Feel free to raise [issues](https://github.com/container-registry/backstage-plugin-harbor-backend/issues) or to submit [Pull Requests.](https://github.com/container-registry/backstage-plugin-harbor-backend/pulls)

-To test the plugin locally set environment variables APP_CONFIG_harbor_baseUrl, APP_CONFIG_harbor_username and APP_CONFIG_harbor_password.
-Run "yarn start" and access the endpoint at http://localhost:7007/artifacts?project={your-project-name}&repository={your-repo-name}
+Please contribute back to the [original repo](https://github.com/container-registry/), and you are free to use any code from this repo to contribute back to the original repo without giving us credit.

 ## History

-This Backstage plugin was initially created by [BESTSELLER](https://github.com/BESTSELLER) and transferred to us.
+This Backstage plugin was initially created by [BESTSELLER](https://github.com/BESTSELLER) and transferred to [Container Registry](https://github.com/container-registry/).
+This fork was started because of an acute need.